Off-policy Evaluation with Deeply-abstracted States: Appendix

 \section{Appendix}

 This appendix is structured as follows: Section \ref{sec:confounder} introduces additional related works on confounder selection in causal inference.
 The implementation details of the proposed state abstraction are discussed in Section \ref{sec:implement}.
-Additional information concerning the environments and computing resources utilized is presented in Section \ref{sec:experiments-details}.
+Additional information concerning the environment and computing resources utilized is presented in Section \ref{sec:experiments-details}.
 All technical proofs can be found in Section \ref{sec:proofs}.
+Toy examples demonstrating the advantages of DSA are presented in Section~\ref{sec:toy}, while additional conditions and properties of the proposed MSAs are discussed in Section~\ref{sec:add-properties}.